33themes/ttt-gallery/readme.txt

   * **Orbit** For the user of foundation.
 It doesn´t include the foundation orbit javascript file so you have to include it into your theme files.
 Check it here: http://foundation.zurb.com/docs/components/orbit.html.
   * **Responsiveslides.** More info in http://responsiveslides.com/
   * **Sly.** One of the most easy and fun horizontal slider.
 Check http://darsa.in/sly/

+  IMPORTANT: The name of your template folder is the one you should use in the shortcode parameter.

 * Thumbnail Size

-`[tttgallery thumbnail="medium"]` Just use the thumbnail name and the plugin resolve to use that image size.
+`[tttgallery thumbnail="medium"]`

+To specify an image size just use the defined size of the thumbnail.

 * Single Image (always 1st)

+`[ttt-gallery-image]`

-`[ttt-gallery-image]` This is a very usefull feature for editors, if you create a gallery and want to show each image separately between the post text just copy&paste this shortcode as many images the gallery have, ttt gallery will show the images from the gallery in the same order of the gallery.
+This is a very useful feature for editors.
+If you create a gallery and want to show each image separately, just paste this shortcode as many times as images have the gallery.
+The plugin will show the images in the same order than the gallery

-* Selected Image (by position)
+* Select Image (by position)

+`[ttt-gallery-image position="1"]`

-`[ttt-gallery-image position="1"]` With this option you can select to show just the image in the first position of the gallery, if you change the order of the images in the gallery the shortcode allways show the first one.
+With this option you can choose to show only the first image of the gallery.
+If you change the order of the images in the gallery, the shortcode always shows the first one.

 * Examples:

-`[tttgallery id="42" template="default"]` Means use the Gallery with ID 42 and use the deafault gallery template.
-IMPORTANT: The name of your template folder is the one you should use in the shortcode paramater.
+`[tttgallery id="42" template="default"]`

+It means use the gallery with ID 42 and use the default gallery template.

-`[ttt-gallery-image id="42" position="4" template="fancybox"]` Only shows the 4th image in the gallery ID 42 and use the fancybox template.
+`[ttt-gallery-image id="42" position="4" template="fancybox"]`

+Only shows the 4th image from the gallery with ID 42 and use the fancybox template.

-= Custom Gallery Template =
+## Custom Gallery Template

-Is very easy but you need to know a medium code knowledge, but if don´t have and are use to toucha bit of code just follow this steps and you can learn how it works :).
-Just need to create a folder in your Theme and inside locate the templates, each template need his own folder to locate the HTML markup, CSS & JS files. ie:

-/wp-content/themes//my-theme/ttt-gallery/my-custom-template

-Inside this Template folder need to locate all the files you gallery need.
-To load the javascript and stylesheets from the template to your theme <header> need two files, style.php to indicate where the css and js files are and template.php for the gallery html. ie:
+If you have some knowledge of code it's easy to create your own customized template:

+1. Create a folder in your theme inside ttt-gallery folder.

+ie: `/wp-content/themes//my-theme/ttt-gallery/my-custom-template`

+2. This folder contains all the files to create the gallery (HTML, CSS & JS) and a style.php file to load the javascript and stylesheet in your theme.

+ie:

 /my-custom-template/style.php
 /my-custom-template/template.php